 Charlotte from Deliveroo echoed this view of observing.
 To improve the app their restaurants used they spent time observing the staff while they worked and used the app.
 To them, it looked like the staff were struggling to process orders while managing customers in the restaurant itself.
 But in fact, this was normal to them and not stressful at all.

 Jane from Moo spoke about decisions and how everyone can make better decisions for the things we make.
 It was interesting to see some of the biases that can cause us to make bad decisions.
 They are:

 To help us make better decisions she proposed that they need to be made at the right level of the business.
 For example, Executives should be deciding the strategy and not the colour of a button.
 Decisions need to have diversity.
-Studies have shown that gender-diverse companies are 15% more likely to outperform and ethnically diverse companies are 35% more likely to outperform.
+Studies have shown that companies with a more gender-diverse team are 15% more likely to perform.
+Ethnically-diverse reaches even higher, at 35%.
 She also reiterated that we should design with data and remove opinions by testing.

 Dariusz from Spotify also spoke about making decisions.
 They tried to get the Running feature to match the tempo perfectly every time.
 When they realised it wouldn't be achievable in their timeframe they made the hard decision to settle for 95% which was good enough to launch with.
 They tried to perfect it too much when what they had was all they needed.

 Merck from Slack educated us on becoming our users.
 It’s easy to put yourself in someone else’s shoes but you need to amplify this.
 Add duress by pretending they’re having a terrible day and they’re stressed, under pressure.
 We also need to embrace the beginner's mindset.
 It’s easy to miss problems because you’re familiar with the product you’re building.
 To get first-hand experience of end users problems everyone at Slack helps with product support and ZenDesk tickets.
 I thought this was a great way of understanding the users.
 As by doing this, they get better at predicting user behaviours.